org-lduran2/git-clean-each-eps/README.md

 ### Requirements

+#### In Windows

 Installing requires use of the `git` command within a `bash` shell.
 Allowing access to the `git` command, requires an extra step in Windows operating systems.
-Namely, it requires adding `$git/cmd` to the `%PATH%` variable where `$git` is the directory of the Git installation.
-This depends on the location of Git and the operating system, but may look as follows
+Namely, it requires adding `%git%/cmd` to the `%PATH%` variable where `%git%` represents the directory of the Git installation.
+This depends on the location of Git and the operating system, but may appear as follows

 ```batch
 PATH=C:\git\cmd;%PATH%